 My name is Nick Hood and I am an amateur photographer.
 Although I had experimented with cameras1 as a child, I became more seriously interested in taking photographs during my time in the military and in aviation.
 Back then, my principal camera was a Nikon FM and a Tamron 200mm telephoto zoom, often with a 2x teleconverter attached, to take aircraft or airborne images.
 I liked Ektachrome 64 the best2.
 Now, a number of years later, I am enjoying photography again using a Fuji X-T2 and a small collection of lenses.
 Post processing is something I’m still trying to get my head around, particularly understanding the technical reasons for adjustments required to make a decent image from what was captured.
 That, and getting the capture right in the first place!
 Recently, I have been returning to so-called analogue photography, with another Nikon FM (mine is FUBAR) and a Fuji GW690ii medium format camera, the “Texas Leica”.

 I have been in the habit of posting images quite randomly – some on Facebook, others on Twitter or Instagram, yet others on places like 500px, Lens Culture or Unsplash.
 Most of the posts I made were cross-posted to my blog, upsetting the flow of that and my LinkedIn.
 It’s taken me a couple of years of trying out different software and workflows but I think I’m settling on the principle of separating the strands of my several interests.
 This site, therefore, will be a platform for posting images and imagery, alongside its sister site at niximagery.com, where longer stories are posted.

-What you see on this site are some examples of my photographs cross-posted from other channels.
-They are taken mostly but not exclusively with my Fuji.
-There may be some serendipitous photos taken with an iPhone, generally those posted to Instagram.
+What you see on this site are some some of my photographs cross-posted from other channels.
+They are taken mostly but not exclusively with my Fuji X-T2.
+I also shoot with a Ricoh GR3 and an iPhone, generally posting these to Instagram.